-Procedure clearly specifies procedures to respond to an allegation of sexual abuse for both security and non-security staff.
-Random interviews with staff confirm both security and non-security staff knew what to do upon learning an inmate was sexually abused to include separating the alleged victim and abuser; how to preserve the crime scene; and what actions inmates should not take in order not to destroy physical evidence including, as appropriate, not washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating.
-Staff was very cognizant about ensuring safety and well-being of an alleged victim while insuring that physical evidence is not destroyed or contaminated.
-Review of investigative files further demonstrated security and non-security staff knew what to do as the first responder to a sexual assault.
-Training records and staff interviews confirm the staff is trained as first responders.
-In the past twelve months there were 93 allegations of sexual abuse.
-In each case the staff member receiving the allegation separated the alleged victim and abuser.
-Two cases were within the time period that allowed for collection of physical evidence.
+The facility has a first responder policy for allegations of sexual abuse.
+The policy requires that, upon learning of an allegation that an The facility has a first responder policy for allegations of sexual abuse.
+The policy requires that, upon learning of an allegation that an inmate was sexually abused, the first security staff member to respond to the report is required to separate the alleged victim and abuser; Preserve and protect any crime scene until appropriate steps can be taken to collect any evidence; If the abuse occurred within a time period that still allows for the collection of physical evidence, request that the alleged victim not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating; and If the abuse occurred within a time period that still allows for the collection of physical evidence, ensure that the alleged abuser does not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating.
+In the past twelve months, there were 49 allegations that an inmate was sexually abused, of these allegations 40 times the first security staff member to respond to the report separated the alleged victim and abuser.
+In the past twelve months, there were five allegations where staff were notified within a time period that still allowed for the collection of physical evidence.
+Of the allegations that an inmate was sexually abused made in the past twelve months, there were five reports made to non-security staff member as the first responder.
+Non Security staff respond the same as security staff.

 FDC Proc.
 108.015 Pg.
 5-7/Sec.
+7A-7L.
+7R.
+7U

-7A-7L, 7R, 7U FDC Proc.
+FDC Proc.
 602.053 Pg.
-10/Sec.4A4 PREA Staff Training Curriculum Pg.
-2/Sec.
-21-23; Pg.
-3/Sec.
-21-22; Pg.
-4-6/Sec.
-22-2
+10/Sec.4A4

+Sta
-Standard 115.65 Coordinated response

-- Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)

-Auditor discussion, including the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
-This discussion must also include corrective action recommendations where the facility does not meet standard.
-These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.

-Northwest Florida Reception Center has an institutional plan, which outlines what is to take place in response to an incident of sexual abuse among staff first responders, medical, and mental health practitioners, Inspectors, and facility leadership.
-Interviews with specialized staff confirmed they were knowledgeable about their individual and collaborative responsibilities.

-FDC 602.053 Prison Rape: Prevention, Detection, and Response

-Standard 115.66 Preservation of ability to protect inmates from contact with abusers

-- Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)

-Auditor discussion, including the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
-This discussion must also include corrective action recommendations where the facility does not meet standard.
-These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.
+Standard 115.65 Coordinated response Exceeds Standard (substantially exceeds requirement of standard) Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (requires corrective action) determ must a recomi r discussion, including the evidence relied upon in making the compliance or non-compliance nination, the auditor's analysis and reasoning, and the auditor's conclusions.
+This discussion lso include corrective action recommendations where the facility does not meet standard.
+These mendations must be included in the Final Report, accompanied by information on specific tive actions taken by the facility. of sexu al abuse ctional Institutions has a coordinator response in place.
+The plan outlines what is to take place in response to an incident among staff first responders, medical, and mental health practitioners, Inspectors, and facility leadership.
+Interviews with confirmed they were knowledgeable about their individual and collaborative responsibilities.
+FDC 60)2.053 Pri ison Rape: Prevention, Detection, and Response Standa ard 115. .66 Preservation of ability to protect inmates from contact with abusers Exceeds Standard (substantially exceeds requirement of standard) Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (requires corrective action) determ must a recomi r discussion, including the evidence relied upon in making the compliance or non-compliance nination, the auditor's analysis and reasoning, and the auditor's conclusions.
+This discussion lso include corrective action recommendations where the facility does not meet standard.
+These mendations must be included in the Final Report, accompanied by information on specific tive actions taken by the facility.